Mardhani2N/Mardhani2N/README.md

 --->

 👋 Hi, I’m @Mardhani2N
-- 👀 I’m interested in web developing and data analizing
+- 👀 I’m interested in web development and data analytics.
 - 📫 How to reach me in : [LinkedIn] - https://www.linkedin.com/in/mardhani-dwi-novianto-b3205b218/

 <!---